nodunayo/keybits/poodr_metz/2_classes_with_single_responsibility.md

 end

 def score(answer_set)
-  (answer_set.correct * 5) - (answer_set.incorrect * 0.5)}
+  (answer_set.correct * 5) - (answer_set.incorrect * 0.5)
 end
 ```

 Ensuring your methods have a single responsibility will:

-* Expose previously hidden qualities in you class
+* Expose previously hidden qualities in your class
 * Avoid the need for comments; it'll be much clearer what each method does and the method naming should help here
 * Encourage reuse; now there is a method available for finding an individual's score
 * Make it easy to move methods to another class.

-It's also important to isolate extra responsibilities in in classes.
+It's also important to isolate extra responsibilities in classes.

 Say you have a `Gear` class and you think there could be room to extract a `Wheel` class.
 Test it out by embedding a `Wheel` struct inside of the class: